Fidel Castro—10 Amazing Facts About Cuba's Cigar-Loving Communist.

 So he was allowed to return to Cuba, where later that year he will marry Mirta Diaz Balart, daughter of a wealthy Cuban family.
 Neither family approved of the relationship, but finally caving in, Mirta's father gave them tens-of-thousands of dollars to pay for a three-month honeymoon in New York City.

 Any Fidel Castro children?
-Yes -- one son, "Fidelito" who was born in September 1949.
-But the couple's marriage only lasted six years and they divorced in 1955.
-Mirta soon moved to Spain where she stayed for most of her life.
+Yes, from two marriages and numerous affairs Castro is known to have fathered at least nine children.
+His first child was son, "Fidelito," born in September 1949.
+The marriage only lasted six years and he and Mirta divorced in 1955.
+The ex-Mrs. Castro soon moved to Spain where she stayed for most of her life.
 Fidelito, however, grew up and was educated in Cuba, eventually becoming the temporary head of Cuba's atomic energy commission.

 7. Fidel Castro, Che Gueverro and the Cuban Revolution